upper/upper.io/upper-docs/upper.io/v2/content/getting-started/index.md

 ```

 Advanced SQL commands should not be over-thinked or forced to fit into the
-collection / result set model, you can just feed them into the session as you
+collection / result set syntax, if you feel like you need SQL then you can just
-please, whenever you need them:
+feed queries into the session:

 ```go
 sqlRes, err = sess.Exec("CREATE TABLE ...") // sqlRes is a sql.Result